-This year we have 4 courses for you to choose from, a 20km ride, 40km ride, 65km ride and a 100km challenge.
-All courses start and finish at the Singleton Civic Centre in Civic Avenue.
+This year we have 4 courses for you to choose from, a 27km ride, 45km ride, 60km ride and a 100km challenge.
+All courses start and finish at the Singleton Catholic School, Combo Lane, Singleton.

 Click the links below for maps for each route, including directions and elevation information.